Benefits of Company Formation in Malta

 - Information on Directors — The minimum number of directors that a private company may have is one and there is no maximum amount.
 Details of directors must be given including their name, address, and ID or Passport number.

 - Company Secretary — Every private company must have a company secretary.
 It shall be the duty of the directors to ensure that the company secretary is an individual who appears to them to have adequate knowledge and experience to discharge the functions of company secretary.
+The role of a company secretary is to ensure the good governance of the company by, among other things, ensuring that General Meetings and Board Meetings are held accordingly, keeping the minutes of such meetings and acting as the pivot point in communications between the company’s directors and managers and its external stakeholders.

 - Legal and Juridical Representation — The Memorandum and Articles of Association must state who will be vested with the legal and juridical representation of the company.
 This is generally vested within the directors of the company.